 Traveling is awesome but spending money never is.
 It’s actually one of the most stressful things we deal with on the road.
-Over the past couple of months we’ve figured out a few ways to cut down on our expenses.
-Following these money saving travel tips might just help you save enough to stay on the road a little bit longer.
+Over the past couple of years we’ve figured out a few ways to cut costs in van life.
+Following these money saving travel tips will help you stay on the road a little bit longer.
 Read on to see how to save money in van life.

 Come up with a spending plan.